-Infant seriously injured, 2 others sent to hospital after collision on Airport Way South
+Infant critically injured, 2 others sent to hospital after collision on Airport Way South

-An infant who suffered serious injuries was sent to Harborview Medical Center with two other people Wednesday after a collision on Airport Way South, according to the Seattle Fire Department.
+An infant who suffered critical injuries was sent to Harborview Medical Center with two other people Wednesday after a collision on Airport Way South, according to the Seattle Fire Department.

 The infant, a girl around 3 months old, was in critical but stable condition Wednesday night, hospital spokeswoman Susan Gregg said.
 Two other people injured in the crash were taken to the hospital in stable condition, Seattle Fire spokeswoman Kristin Tinsley said.